 Case Western Reserve University consistently ranks among the nation's top universities in such publications as U.S. News & World Report.
-It is also one of the most gay-friendly campuses in the country, regularly scoring high marks on the LGBT-Friendly Campus Climate Index and in The Advocate's College Guide.
+It is also one of the most LGBT-friendly campuses in the country, regularly scoring high marks on the LGBT-Friendly Campus Climate Index and in The Advocate's College Guide.
 In 2013 Case Western Reserve was ranked by the Huffington Post as one of the top 25 LGBT friendly colleges in the country.
-The LGBT Center also conducts Safe Zone training for students faculty and staff.
-For more information about Safe Zone, visit the Safe Zone page, and to register for a Safe Zone visit our register page.

 "We value the contributions of every student, staff and faculty member, regardless of race, ethnicity, religion, political persuasion, sexual orientation or gender identity."